 Fulfilling our opening orders for Target and Walmart was just the first step.
 We needed to make sure the launch was a huge success, and we needed to shift our attention towards investing in the infrastructure of our company in order to maintain our sales momentum.
 It was one thing to get on shelves at these big retailers, and another altogether to actually move enough units to stay competitive.

 First, we had to deliver on promises made to each store to make our launch go off without a hitch.
-When we pitched Target, we found out how many of a competing natural deodorant’s units they sold per product per week and used our sales data from other retailers to convince them we could sell 50% more.
+When we pitched Target, we found out how many units a competing natural deodorant sold per product, per week and used our sales data from other retailers to convince them we could sell 50 percent more.
 We also shared case studies demonstrating that Schmidt’s wouldn’t just be a swap for other brands.
-Instead of cannibalizing sales, we showed how Schmidt’s would bring new, trend-savvy, customers into stores who would spend more during a store visit, and trade up from their old deodorant.
-We also committed $100,000 in promotions, which meant we’d discount our products and participate in other promotional partnerships.
-Any time Target offered our customers a discount, say 10% off, Schmidt’s would pay Target that 10% so the store still made the full amount.
+Instead of cannibalizing sales, we showed how Schmidt’s would bring new, trend-savvy customers into stores who would spend more during a store visit and trade up from their old deodorant.
+We also committed to $100,000 in promotions, which meant we’d discount our products and participate in other promotional partnerships.
+Any time Target offered our customers a discount, say 10 percent off, Schmidt’s would pay Target that 10 percent so the store still made the full amount.
 Budgeting for promotions showed Target we were committed to making Schmidt’s fly off the shelves.
-At launch, we planned to go with a big 20% off push, and follow up shortly thereafter with a buy-one-get-one sale.
+At launch, we planned to go with a big 20 percent-off push and follow up shortly thereafter with a buy-one-get-one sale.